wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/WixEvents/guides/wixevents-intro.md

 It’s important to note the following points before starting to code:

-- To use the Wix Events API, import `schedule` from `wix-events.v2`:
+- To use the Wix Events API, import `wixEvents` from `wix-events.v2`:

 ```js
 import { wixEvents } from 'wix-events.v2';